-This program is specifically designed for ophthalmic nurses and allied health professionals.
+This program is specifically designed for ophthalmic nurses, technicians and allied health professionals.

 Upon completion of this activity, attendees should be better able to:

 Assess methods and modalities for the for the identification and treatment of anterior segment/cornea disorders.

 Examine current evidence about the diagnosis and treatment of dry eye and ocular surface diseases.

 Summarize new information regarding the use of corneal crosslinking.

 Evaluate new developments in medical, surgical, and diagnostic procedures for their ability to optimize vision in patients undergoing cataract and refractive surgery.

 Describe new advances in the diagnosis of retinal diseases.
 Examine new evidence regarding the surgical management of retinal disorders, including the use of new technology and techniques.